goh-chunlin/my-learning-notes/object-oriented-analysis-and-design/Content-DESIGN_PRINCIPLES.md

 # Design Principles

-A design principle is a basic tool or technique that can be applied ti designing or writing code to make that code more maintainable, flexible, or extensible.
+A design principle is a basic tool or technique that can be applied to designing or writing code to make that code more maintainable, flexible, or extensible.

 ## Open-Closed Principle (OCP)